 After holding down a regular place in the Championship side in 2007 – batting at number three at times – he won the Young Player of the Year award, starting a rise to one of Lancashire’s most trusted performers.

 He is a player who has developed his career alongside the growth of Twenty20 cricket, but has ensured he can succeed in all formats with determination and hard work.

 Croft was named as the club’s Player of the Year in 2012, scoring 513 40-over runs and 313 from eight Twenty20s, leaving him amongst the top five run-scorers in the country.

-As a result, he was named in England’s provisional 30-man squad for the World Twenty20 at the end of the summer, although he did not make the final cut of 15.
+And he came close to appearing for England, named in a provisional 30-man squad for the ICC World Twenty20 at the end of the summer, although he did not make the final cut of 15.

-Croft has topped 800 Championship runs in a season twice in his career, in 2010 and again in 2015, the latter campaign seeing him harness spectacular form in the T20 as well.
+Croft has topped 800 Championship runs in a season twice in his career, in 2010 and again in 2015, the latter campaign seeing him harness spectacular form in the T20 Blast-winning season as well.

 He scored 478 runs from 16 matches with five fifties, including a best of 94 not out.
 That particular campaign proved to be the all-rounder’s most productive, contributing with runs, wickets and catches to boot.